 In general, you should follow the 10% rule when feeding your dog treats or snacks: only around 10% of your dog’s daily caloric intake should come from these items — and this includes popcorn.

-Of course, you’ll want to fall on the conservative side of your 10% estimate when it comes to popcorn.
+Of course, you’ll want to fall on the conservative side of your 10% estimate when it comes to letting your dog eat popcorn.
 It’s difficult to measure the exact percentage of something so small and snackable, and it’s not worth risking the stomach issues.

 The key to your dog’s long-term health is a well-balanced, complete diet.
-While treats can have a place in a healthy diet, they should be kept to a minimum for prolonged vitality.
+While treats like popcorn can have a place in a healthy diet, they should be kept to a minimum for prolonged vitality.